TRUTH - A Straight-Ticket Vote Only Applies to Partisan Candidates on Your Ballot

 TRUTH - Kentucky's Elections Are More Accessible to Voters than Ever Before

-Last year, dishonest and irresponsible allegations that Kentucky election officials were engaged in “voter suppression" went viral, leading to thousands of hostile callers who jammed election officials' phone lines and, in some cases, led to verbal abuse and even death threats against these officials.
+In 2020, dishonest and irresponsible allegations that Kentucky election officials were engaged in “voter suppression" went viral, leading to thousands of hostile callers who jammed election officials' phone lines and, in some cases, led to verbal abuse and even death threats against these officials.
 Record voter turnout in the primary and general elections disproved these falsehoods, but sadly, they continue.

 Kentucky election officials have not engaged in voter suppression and Kentuckians are not “disenfranchised."